If you need to know how to add more resume accomplishments, you’re in the right place.

 So, why are accomplishments so important?

-They are important because they are the key career notables that will set you apart.
+They’re important because they are the key notables that set you apart.

-It’s one thing to claim you can do something (e.g. grow sales teams).
+It’s one thing to claim you can do something.

 It’s better to show how well you’ve done it (e.g. grew sales staff by 23% and expanded market share by 88.9%).